turnikuta/iota-base-js/subscribe_iri_events/intro.md

-This little demo shows how to monitor events publish by an IRI node
+This little demo shows how to monitor events published by an IRI node

 The demo contains the following scripts:
 - **monitor_address_for_confirmed_trx.js**